Diversity is becoming an increasingly important focus for many companies—as it should.

 The first way to track whether diverse recruitment is working is by comparing your internal demographics to those of the communities from which you recruit.
 For example, if you primarily hire from one city, you track internal diversity compared to that of that city.

-You can also apply this to your organisation as a whole instead of just your new recruits.
+You can also apply this to your organization as a whole instead of just your new recruits.
 This can help you bring your company’s diversity higher by highlighting which demographics are underrepresented in your workforce.
-For instance, you can measure diversity for your overall organisation to learn whether you need to prioritize women in your recruitment to achieve true parity.
+For instance, you can measure diversity for your overall organization to learn whether you need to prioritize women in your recruitment to achieve true parity.

 Benchmark Data Against Other Organisations

 Consider a field like accounting.
-Women only became 49% of the student accountant population in 2017.
+Women only became 49% of the Student Accountant Population in 2017.
 This means that many accounting firms struggle to achieve gender parity in their more senior roles.
-In this case, comparing your organisation’s diversity compared to the population as a whole will make it significantly harder to reach your goals.
+In this case, comparing your organization’s diversity compared to the population as a whole will make it significantly harder to reach your goals.